nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 2. User requests to delete tag.
 3. User enters details to delete tag.
 4. ContaX deletes the specified tag.
-5. ContaX shows that the tag has been deleted successfully.
+5. ContaX shows that the tag has been deleted successfully.<br>&nbsp;
    Use case ends.

 **Extensions**

 * 3a.
 ContaX detects that the required tag attributed was not supplied.
     * 3a1.
-ContaX shows an error message indicating that there is a missing required attribute.
+ContaX shows an error message indicating that there is a missing required attribute.<br>&nbsp;
     * Use case ends.<br>&nbsp;

 * 4a.
 ContaX cannot find the requested tag to delete.
     * 4a1.
-ContaX shows an error message indicating that no such tag exists.
+ContaX shows an error message indicating that no such tag exists.<br>&nbsp;
     * Use case ends.<br>&nbsp;

 **UC10: Find Persons By Tag**